Package 'globaltrends'

 Format

-A tibble with 19 rows and 3 variables:
+A tibble with 3 variables:

 type